 Forest Issues

-The 137,000 acre Hayman fire has left the watershed with a massive scar which is still part of the forest.
-We aid in massive plantings every year to aid the forest in re-generation.
-Our weed program aims at streamlining the reporting and removal of alien and toxic weeds from the forest and surrounding areas.
+The 138,000 acre Hayman fire has left the watershed with a massive scar which is still part of the forest.
+We organize massive plantings every year to aid the forest in regeneration.
+Our noxious weed program aims to streamline the reporting and removal of alien and toxic weeds from the forest and surrounding areas.

 Coalition for the Upper South Platte